-At Napoli Shklonik PLLC, Paul J. Napoli and some of our other attorneys have dedicated a good portion of their professional careers to helping 9/11 injury victims through both legislative action and aggressive legal representation.
+At Napoli Shkolnik, PLLC, Paul J. Napoli and some of our other 9/11 victim compensation lawyers have dedicated a good portion of their professional careers to helping 9/11 injury victims through both legislative action and aggressive legal representation.
 Specifically, Mr. Napoli repeatedly and vocally urged the U.S. Congress to pass the James Zadroga September 11th Health and Compensation Act of 2010.
 Paul Napoli was also intimately involved in a New York City court case which resulted in a $700 million settlement for thousands of 9/11 first responders.

 In their haste and zeal to rescue 9/11 injury victims, most first responders did not have proper breathing equipment to protect them from the poisonous dust and debris; the same was true for many recovery and reconstruction workers.
 As a result, many of these people contracted serious illnesses, including:

 - Severe laryngitis,